Didcot: 21st century

-Didcot has been designated as one of the three major growth areas in Oxfordshire; the Ladygrove development, to the north and east of the railway line on the former marshland, is set to double the number of homes in the town since construction began in the late 1980s.
+Didcot has been designated as one of the three major growth areas in Oxfordshire: the Ladygrove development, to the north and east of the railway line on the former marshland, is set to double the number of homes in the town since construction began in the late 1980s.
 Originally, the Ladygrove development was planned to be complete by 2001, but the plans for the final section to the east of Abingdon Road were only announced in 2006.
 Before the Ladygrove development was completed, a prolonged and contentious planning enquiry decided that a 3,300-home development would be built to the west of the town, partly overlapping the boundary with the Vale of White Horse.
 This is now known as Great Western Park.

 In 2008 a new £8 million arts and entertainment centre, Cornerstone, was opened in the Orchard Centre.
 It has exhibition and studio spaces, a café and a 236-seat auditorium.
-Designed by Ellis William Architects, the centre is clad with silvered aluminium panels and has a window wall, used to connect the building with passing shoppers.
+Designed by Ellis William Architects, the venue is clad with silvered aluminium panels and has a window wall, used to connect the building with passing shoppers.
 The United Kingdom government named Didcot a garden town in 2015, the first existing town to gain this status, providing funding to support sustainable and environmentally friendly town development over the coming 15 years.
 In 2017, researchers named Didcot as the most "normal" town in England.